-- (1) Special services shall be conducted in accordance with this Regulation and the applicable recommended practices set forth in API RP 54 "Oil and Gas Well Drilling and Servicing Operations". - (2) All safety and operating requirements contained in this Regulation are applicable.
+(1) Special services shall be conducted in accordance with this Regulation and the applicable remmended practices set forth in A.P.I.
+RP 54 "Oil and Gas Well Drilling and Servicing Operations".

+(2) All safety and operating requirements contained in this Regulation are applicable.

-179. Stimulation Operations.
+179. Stimulation operations.

-In any stimulation operation in which high pressure pumping equipment is used-
+In any stimulation operation in which high pressure pumping equipment is used -

-- (a) all equipment shall be pressure tested to a pressure greater than the maximum anticipated treating pressure; and - (b) where crude oil is to be used in such operations, it shall be weathered in a facility for a sufficient period to ensure that the more volatile components have escaped before the crude is so used and, for any operation using petroleum based products, sufficient fire protection shall be available on site to contain any fire and provide personnel protection; and - (c) pump vehicles and other pumping equipment shall be located at least 25m from the well, whenever possible, and shall be stationed in such a position as to provide the persons operating such vehicles with a clear view of the wellhead; and - (d) injection lines or manifolds shall not be laid beneath vehicles or pumping equipment; and - (e) all unnecessary electrical equipment shall be shut down during a stimulation operation that uses petroleum based fluids; and - only persons, vehicles and equipment necessary for the operation shall be permitted within 50m of the well; and - in any acidization, an adequate source of fresh water shall be available for personnel safety purposes; and - (h) before pumping flammable liquids, all components of the system shall be grounded.
+- (a) all equipment shall be pressure tested to a pressure greater than the maximum anticipated treating pressure; and - (b) where crude oil is to be used in such operations, it shall be weathered in a facility for sufficient period to ensure that the more volatile components have escaped before the crude is so used and, for any operation using petroleum based products, sufficient fire protection shall be available on site to contain any fine and provide personnel protection; and - (c) pump vehicles and other pumping equipment shall be located at least 25m from the well, whenever possible, and shall be stationed in such a position as to provide the persons operating such vehicles with a clear view of the wellhead; and - (d) injection lines or manifolds shall not be laid beneath vehicles or pumping equipment; and - (e) all unnecessary electrical equipment shall be shut down during a stimulation operation that uses petroleum based fluids; and - (f) only persons, vehicles and equipment necessary for the operation shall be permitted within 50m of the well; and - (g) in any acidization, an adequate source of fresh water shall be available for personnel safety purposes; and - (h) before pumping flammable liquids, all components of the system shall be grounded.

-PART VIII. - PRODUCTION.
+PART 8. - Production.

-180. Identification of Wells and Production Facilities.
+180. Identification of well and production facilities.

-The licensee shall mark each well and production facility with a notice in large, legible letters, of a type and size acceptable to a Petroleum Inspector, stating the name of the field and the well or production facility number.
+The licence shall mark each well and production facility with a notice in large, legible letters, of a type and size acceptable to a Petroleum Inspector, stating the name of the field and the well or production facility number.

-181. Protection of Completed Wells.
+181. Production of completed wells.